Turmeric

 Viral Infections

-The next time you’re under the weather, you may want to sip some turmeric tea.
+The you’re, if you’re under the weather, you may want to sip some turmeric tea.
 Curcumin might help you fight various viruses, including herpes and the flu.
 (But most of this research was done in a lab, not on people.)
-Remember that turmeric is only about 3% curcumin, and your body doesn’t absorb curcumin well, so the occasional cup of tea won’t be a cure-all.
+Remember that turmeric is only about 3% curcumin and doesn’t doesn’t absorb curcumin well, so that the occasional cup on tea won’t be a cure-all.

 Premenstrual Syndrome

 A recent study that followed women for three menstrual cycles in a row found that curcumin supplements helped ease PMS symptoms.
-A survey on muscles from guinea pigs and rats suggests that turmeric could relieve menstrual cramps, too.
+A survey on muscles from guinea pigs and rats suggests that turmeric could also relieve menstrual cramps.

-Research on turmeric’s ability to protect your ticker has been mixed.
-Some studies have found that turmeric can lower LDL “bad” cholesterol, while others concluded that the spice has no effect.
-Scientists continue to look into the heart-protective possibilities of turmeric.
-One study found that turmeric can help prevent heart attacks in people with bypass surgery.
+High CholesterolReseturmeric’s ability to protect your ticker has been mixed.
+Some studies have found that turmeric can lo “er “DL “bad” cholesterol, while others concluded that the spice has no effect.
+Scientists continue to investigate turmeric’s heart-protective possibilities.
+One study found that turmeric can help prevent heart attacks in people with bypass surAlzheimer’sheimer’s Disease

 Arthritis

 Turmeric has shown promise in easing joint pain, stiffness, and inflammation.
-However, we need more research before turmeric becomes a go-to arthritis treatment.
-If you try it for joint pain, help your body absorb natural curcumin by eating turmeric and black pepper.
+However, more research is needed before it becomes a go-to arthritis treatment.
+If you try it for joint pain, eat turmeric and black pepper to help your body absorb natural curcumin.

 Cancer

 In lab and animal studies, turmeric has stopped the growth of tumor cells, helped detoxifying enzymes work better, and more.
-What these studies can’t tell us, though, is what will happen in the human body when a person eats turmeric.
-Plus, there’s a chance that turmeric might interfere with some chemotherapy drugs.
+What these ants can’t tell us, though, is what will happen in the human body when a person eats turmeric there’s there’s a chance that turmeric might interfere with some chemotherapy drugs.

 Irritable Bowel Syndrome

 Early research, including a pilot study of 207 adults and another using rats, found that turmeric could help improve IBS symptoms such as abdominal pain.
-Like many things we’ve already covered here, more research is needed.
-Turmeric is also being studied to treat diseases like Crohn’s and ulcerative colitis.
+Likemanys, we’ve already covered it here, so more research is needed.
+Turmeric is also being studied for treat diseases such as Crohn’s and ulcerative colitis.

 Headaches

-Since its relative ginger is a well-known natural headache remedy, it’s no surprise that turmeric gets recommended as a headache treatment, too — especially for migraines.
-Although people sing its praises online, there’s little scientific evidence showing that turmeric can treat or prevent headaches, although one study suggests it could be part of a new approach.
+Since ginger is a well-known natural headache, it’s no surprise that turmeric is also recommended as a headache treatment- especially for migraines.
+Although people sing its praise, there’s little scientific evidence showing that turmeric can treat or prevent headaches, although one study suggests it could be part of a new approach.

 Acne

-In 2019, the European Medicines Agency concluded that turmeric herbal teas, or other forms taken by mouth, on the basis of their long-standing traditional use, could be used to relieve mild digestive problems, such as feelings of fullness and flatulence.
+In 2019, the European Medicines Agency concluded that turmeric herbal teas or other forms taken by mouth could relieve mild digestive problems, such as feelings of fullness and flatulence, based on their long-standing traditional use.

 Turmeric grows wild in the forests of South and Southeast Asia, where it is collected for use in classical Indian medicine (Siddha or Ayurveda).
-In Eastern India, the plant is used as one of the nine components of nabapatrika along with young plantain or banana plant, taro leaves, barley (jayanti), wood apple (bilva), pomegranate (darimba), Saraca indicamanaka (Arum), or manakochu, and rice paddy.
-The Haldi ceremony called gaye holud in Bengal (literally “yellow on the body”) is a ceremony observed during wedding celebrations of people of Indian culture all throughout the Indian subcontinent.
+In Eastern India, the plant is used as one of the nine components of nabapatrika along with young plantain or banana plant, taro leaves, barley (jayanti), wood apple (bilva), pomegranate (marimba), Saraca indica, Manaka (Arum), or manakochu, and rice paddy.
+The Haldi ceremony called gaye holud in Bengal (li”erally “yellow on “he body”) is a ceremony observed during wedding celebrations of people of Indian culture throughout the Indian subcontinent.

-Turmeric makes a poor fabric dye, as it is not light fast, but is commonly used in Indian clothing, such as saris and Buddhist monks’ robes.
-During the late Edo period (1603–1867), turmeric was used to dilute or substitute more expensive safflower dyestuff in the production of beni itajime shibori.
-Friedrich Ratzel reported in The History of Mankind during 1896, that in Micronesia, turmeric powder was applied for embellishment of body, clothing, utensils, and ceremonial uses.
-Native Hawaiians who introduced it to Hawaii (Hawaiianʻōlena) make a bright yellow dye out of it.
+Turmeric is a poor fabric dye, as it is not lightfast, but it is commonly used in Indian clothing, such as saris and Bmonks’t monks’ robes.
+During the late Edo period (1603–1867), turmeric was used to dilute or substitute more expensive safflower dyestuff to produce beni itajime shibori.
+Friedrich Ratzel reported in The History of Mankind in 1896 that in Micronesia, turmeric powder was appliedto embellishf the body, clothing, utensils, and ceremonial uses.
+Native Hawaiians who introduced it to Hawaii (Hawaiian: ʻōlena) make a bright yellow dye out of it.

 Research

 Turmeric and curcumin have been studied in numerous clinical trials for various human diseases and conditions, with no high-quality evidence of any anti-disease effect or health benefit.
-There is no scientific evidence that curcumin reduces inflammation, as of 2020.
-There is weak evidence that turmeric extracts may be beneficial for relieving symptoms of knee osteoarthritis, as well as for reducing pain and muscle damage following physical exercise.There is good evidence that turmeric is an allergen.
+As of 2020, there is no scientific evidence that curcumin reduces inflammation.
+There is weak evidence that turmeric extracts may be beneficial for relieving symptoms of knee osteoarthritis and reducing pain and muscle damage following physical exercise.There is good evidence that turmeric is an allergen.

 About Post Author